 How long does lingual braces treatments last?

 As with conventional orthodontics with braces placed on the visible part of the teeth, lingual braces on children, teenagers or young adults, will have a treating duration depending on the complexity of the case.
 It will depend on the patient’s malocclusion and, therefore, is individual and specific to each case.
 Generally speaking, these will be treatments that will extend over a longer period.
-The pediatric or juvenile orthodontist will carry out a complete study of the child´s, adolescent´s or young adult´s malocclusion, by means of a photographic study and dental models taken and will indicate the estimated time of the treatment plan.
+The paediatric or juvenile orthodontist will carry out a complete study of the child´s, adolescent´s or young adult´s malocclusion, by means of a photographic study and dental models taken and will indicate the estimated time of the treatment plan.
 It should be considered that, depending on the length of time needed to correct the malocclusion, the price of the orthodontic treatment will vary.

 What happens if you stop your orthodontic treatment?

 Not finishing or stopping orthodontic treatment with lingual or internal braces has the same health risks as not completing any other type of orthodontic treatment.
 It should be kept in mind that the final result is the real goal and leaving treatment early can have consequences such as relapse, that is, teeth returning to their original position, periodontal involvement of the teeth, and loss of money and frustration for the patient.
-An oral cavity that is in the process of change that is not controlled by a pediatric or juvenile dentist or orthodontist poses a serious risk to the child´s, teenager´s or young adult’s oral health.
+An oral cavity that is in the process of change that is not controlled by a paediatric or juvenile dentist or orthodontist poses a serious risk to the child´s, teenager´s or young adult’s oral health.